© 2023 CyberNews- Latest tech news,

 • Jailbroken device.
 Jailbreaking is removing Apple’s security software on your iPhone or iPad to install third-party applications.
 Such applications that were not approved by Apple as secure can contain malicious software.

-Yes, iPhones can be infected by a virus or other threats, including spyware, adware, and other malicious apps.
+Yes, iPhones can be infected by malware or other threats, including spyware, adware, and other malicious apps.
 Even though iPhones and iPads have built-in security measures, they can still be targeted by various online malware threats.

 Some simple ways to identify that your iPhone has been infected are if the performance has declined, you see random pop-up ads, or you find apps saved on your phone that you didn’t download yourself.